electric-sql/electric/docs/examples/basic.md

 # Basic example

-See the basic web example running online at [basic-items.electric-sql.com](https://basic-items.electric-sql.com):
+See the basic web example running online using the SQLite driver at [basic-items.electric-sql.com](https://basic-items.electric-sql.com) and using PGlite at [basic-items-pg.electric-sql.com/](https://basic-items-pg.electric-sql.com/).

 <div className="my-6">